-- 1. Align the notch on the memory module with the tab on the memory-module slot. - 2.
-Slide the memory module firmly into the slot at an angle [1]. - 3.
-Press the memory module down until the clips secure it [2]. - (i) NOTE: If you do not hear the click, remove the memory module and reinstall it.
+- 1. Align the notch on the memory module with the tab on the memory module slot and slide the memory module firmly into the slot at an angle [1]. - 2.
+Press the memory module down until the clips secure it [2]. - i NOTE: If you do not hear the click, remove the memory module and reinstall it.

-- 1. Connect the battery cable to the connector on the system board. - 2.
-Replace the base cover - 3.
-Replace the SD memory card - 4.
-Follow the procedure in after working inside your computer
+- 1. Connect the battery cable to the connector on the system board.

+- 2. Replace the base cover

+- 3. Replace the optical drive assembly

+- 4. Replace the SD memory card

+- 5. Follow the procedure in after working inside your computer